alex-kalanis/kw_paths/README.md

 # kw_paths

 Define used paths inside the KWCMS tree.
-Parse them from REQUEST_URI.
+Parse them from REQUEST_URI or other sources.

 ## PHP Installation